Where to stay in Nozawa Onsen?

 Nozawa Onsen view from the ski resort.
 A compact village which is easy to navigate on foot.

-Where is the best place to stay in Nozawa Onsen?
-Nozawa Onsen is a compact village with everything you will need within walking distance along (mostly) heated streets; this includes the ski resort which can be accessed by foot or by a short trip on the free ski shuttle bus.
+Nozawa Onsen is a compact village with everything you will need within walking distance along heated streets (which melt the snow); this includes the Nozawa Onsen Ski Resort which can be accessed by foot OR by a short trip on the free ski shuttle bus.
 To walk from one side of Nozawa Onsen to the other takes around 15 minutes; continue reading to find out which area will suit you best for your stay.

 As a general rule, If you choose to stay next to the ski resort chairlifts, you will have a longer walk to the village amenities such as restaurants, hot springs, shops etc. If you stay in the centre of the village, you will have a longer walk to the ski resort.
 Anyone who is fit enough to ski all day will have no problem walking around the village or accessing the ski resort from the majority of accommodations in Nozawa Onsen.